RobertDalmacio/blink-website-v1-FE/README.md

 >__Home/Intro Section:__ Displays various social media links using clickable icons.
 On mobile screens, icons are displayed in 2 columns and 3 rows.
 On tablets and larger screens, icons are displayed on one row.
 Also shown on tablets and larger screens is an mp4 intro video.
 ---
 ![Members Section Screenshots](images/tables/table-members.png)
->__Members Section:__ Uses bootstrap’s vertically collapsing accordions to display member’s biography, interesting facts, and clickable icons linking to members’ social media accounts.
+>__Members Section:__ Uses bootstrap’s vertically collapsing accordions to display members’ profiles containing biography, interesting facts, and clickable icons linking to members’ social media accounts.
 Bootstrap accordion customization was achieved by changing default variables in Sass.
-On mobile screens, member images are not displayed and each member is shown in one row.
-On tablets and larger screens, member images are displayed and two members are shown in one row.
+On mobile screens, member images are not displayed and the profiles are shown on a separate row.
+On tablets and larger screens, member images are displayed and two profiles are shown in each row.
 ---
 ![Discography Section Screenshots](images/tables/table-albums.png)
->__Discography Section__: The bootstrap carousel didn’t allow the use of cards instead of slides so I had to use a responsive touch-enabled carousel slider jQuery plugin, “Owl Carousel 2”.
-Each album card displays the album name, release date, album cover and on tablets and larger screens, the list of songs in the album.
+>__Discography Section__: The bootstrap built-in carousel didn’t allow the use of card elements over the default full-width slides, so I had to use an alternative jQuery carousel slider plugin, “Owl Carousel 2”.
+Each card element displays the album name, release date, album cover and on tablets and larger screens, the list of songs inside the album.
 There is also a clickable Spotify icon that links the user to the album playlist on Spotify.
-On FHD and larger screens, navigation arrows are shown for easier scrolling.
+On FHD and larger screens, navigation arrows are displayed for easier scrolling.
 ---
 ![Latest News Section Screenshots](images/tables/table-news.png)
 >__Latest News Section__: This section uses tabs to display different news categories.
-Bootstrap horizontal cards are used for each post.
+News posts are displayed using bootstrap horizontal cards.
 A featured post is shown on FHD and larger screens.
 ---
 ![Recent Tweets Section Screenshots](images/tables/table-tweets.png)
->__Recent Tweets Section__: Similar to the discography section this section also uses the Owl Carousel jQuery plugin to display each tweet as a separate card.
+>__Recent Tweets Section__: Similar to the discography section, this section also uses the Owl Carousel jQuery plugin to display each tweet as a separate card element in a slide-show.
 Recent tweets are embedded manually from each of the members' Twitter accounts.
-The carousel is configured to cycle every 5 seconds, a play/pause button is included to stop and resume the caroJojames2734! usel.
+The carousel is configured to cycle every 5 seconds, a play/pause button is included to stop and resume the carousel.
 ---
 ![Footer Screenshots](images/tables/table-footer.png)
->__Footer__: Fully responsive footer with an “About Us” section with clickable social media links, links to each news category, and a newsletter sign-up form.
+>__Footer__: Fully responsive footer with an “About Us” section with clickable social media links, links to news categories, and a newsletter sign-up form.
 ---
 ## Market Survey
 1. [YG Dreamers](https://ygdreamers.com) - WordPress fansite page with blog posts for recent news about Blackpink, separated by topics such as music, news, event, … etc.